John Muir Trail, 2018, third week, MTR to Reds

 We got our food buckets at MTR, and camped at a nearby camping area.
 Gary and I scored a cabin due to a cancellation, but Nam and Joe were to continue on.
 The next day Nam and Joe took off, at least one of them heading for Vermilion Valley Ranch.
 After they had departed Gary and I packed up our stuff, so we could check in at MTR for a day of leisure.
 In doing so we found that Nam had left his cookset!
 Gary grabbed it and took off up the trail after them.
 He checked at MTR, didn’t see them, and headed up toward Selmer Pass.
 He came back exhausted, not having connected with them to return the pot set.

 We lounged at MTR, washing clothes, eating a chef cooked dinner, and soaking in the crystal clear 105 degree hot springs.
 The next morning we had a wonderful breakfast of eggs, bacon, sausage, pancakes, coffee, or whatever you wanted.
-They had a spread where could make a sandwich for lunch, which we did, then we packed up and headed off.
-We left MTR at 7600’, and headed over 11,000’ Selden Pass, and arrived at the lovely Marie Lake, shown below.
+They had a spread where you could make a sandwich for lunch, which we did, then we packed up and headed off.
+We left MTR at 7600’, and headed over 11,000’ Selden Pass, and arrived at the lovely Marie Lake on the other side of Selden Pass, shown below.

 The sky was pretty dymanic, about the first clouds we had seen on the trip.
 We left Marie Lake the next day, enjoying the sunshine.